-To request academic accommodations for a disability, students must contact Disabilities Resources located on the second floor of Benson.
-Phone numbers are (408) 554-4111; TTY (408) 554-5445.
-Students must register and provide documentation of a disability to Disabilities Resources prior to receiving academic accommodations.
+To request academic accommodations for a disability, students must be registered with Disabilities Resources located in Benson, room 216.
+If you would like to register with Disabilities Resources, please visit their office in Benson 216 or call (408) 554-4109.
+You will need to register and provide professional documentation of a disability prior to receiving academic accommodations.